 Apple’s MacBook Air has experienced some extreme peaks and lows over the past decade.
 The second-generation design, which was introduced in 2010, for years the quality by which all midsize laptops were judged.

 The Air was Apple’s hottest Mac and one among the simplest and hottest laptops ever made.
 That made history, and therefore the strength of the Air brand, meant that folks just kept buying the MacBook Air, whilst Apple let it fall far behind the remainder of its laptops.

 In 2020 during this pandemic, we can simply see their aim is all-out with their size whether it is about their smartphones or with their MacBook.
 Apple’s latest MacBook Air features a new, fixed, and more satisfying keyboard, improved processors, and gets a price drop.

 From the surface, essentially, nothing has changed.
 The new 2020 MacBook Air looks a bit like the revamped machine launched in 2018, except it costs £200, but its predecessor, with the bottom model starting at £999.

-In a world crammed with convertibles, 2-in-1s, and fancy tablet computers, the MacBook Air stands apart as beautiful design that the top of the normal laptop forms a moment classic.
+In a world crammed with convertibles, 2-in-1s, and fancy tablet computers, the MacBook Air stands apart as a beautiful design that the top of the normal laptop forms a moment classic.

 - Screen: 13.3in LCD 2560×1600 (227 PPI) True Tone